JacobGrisham/React.js-Advanced-Hooks-and-Redux/README.md

 - [Emotion](https://emotion.sh/docs/introduction) for styling components
 - Progressive Web Applications (PWA)

-## 🤔Senior Software Engineer Considerations
+## 🤔 Senior Software Engineer Considerations
 - Why Use React, What Came Before It?:
   - Precursor was jQuery, which uses imperative programming.
   - The problem with jQuery is that tracking and managing DOM changes were difficult, causing development slowdown when apps grow.